Your Memorial

 Your Memorial was an American metalcore band from Hennepin County, Minnesota.
 The group is currently under contract with Facedown Records.
 Its debut studio album, Seasons, was released in 2008.
 In 2010, the band released its second studio album, Atonement.
 Its third studio album, Redirect, was released in 2012.
-On May 9 in 2017 the band announced that they were disbanding.
+On May 9, 2017, the band announced that they were disbanding.

 History

 In 2008 the band released Seasons.
 This attracted the attention of Facedown Records, which signed the band before the release of Atonement in 2010.
 In 2012, the band released its second studio album, Redirect.
 The album also had success on two Billboard charts: Christian Albums and Heatseekers Albums.
 In 2017, the band announced they would disband but would release a self titled EP, recorded with Ryan Leitru (Nothing Left, ex-For Today), and that it would be released on November 10, 2017.

 Musical style

 Music critics have placed the band's compositions into various genres, including soft mathcore, melodic hardcore, progressive metal, and the harder subsets crossover thrash, hardcore punk, metalcore, and screamo.
 Others have characterized the group as an avant-garde metal band that utilizes some post-hardcore elements.
 The band itself regards its music as Christian metal for its sacred elements and heavy metal for the holistic, encompassing totality of its sound.